orlokinlight/ASNAAT/README.md

 This adds two custom url scheme protocols (db-open:// and xml-open://).
 It allows the report to hyperlink SQLite and XML files to open with specific applications.

 ### Windows:
+If your reinstalling, go to the remove section to delete the previous URL schemes.

 >1. ```$ python Protocols.py```
 >2.
 Go to **ASNAAT-Windows/Protocols/** folder.
 >3.
 Right click **add_protocols.bat**.